open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 conceptually, that any Timeseries created from the Protocol must have one originating source of truth.
 In practical terms, this implies the following:

-- All metric data streams produce by OTel SDKs must by globally uniquely produced and free from duplicates.
+- All metric data streams produced by OTel SDKs must be globally uniquely produced and free from duplicates.
 All metric data streams can be uniquely identified in some way.
 - Aggregations of metric streams must only be written from a single logical